franxois/messages-postgraphile/README.md

   - [x] use vite, react & antd
   - [x] use graphql-codegen
   - [ ] use redux to centralize state
-- [ ] replace jwt by server sessions
+- [ ] replace jwt with server sessions

 ## TO READ